Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 8. Lack a Clear Structure or Method

-A strong couples therapist uses a proven framework—not just passive listening.
-Without structure, couples can spin in emotional circles.
+Strong couples therapy is built on a proven framework, not passive listening.
+Without structure, couples can spin in circles and feel like nothing ever improves.

 FAQs: What Should a Couples Therapist Not Do?

-Is it normal to feel worse after a therapy session?
+Is it normal to feel worse after a session?

-Sometimes.
-Growth can be uncomfortable—but you should always leave therapy with a sense of direction, not despair.
+Sometimes, yes.
+Growth can feel uncomfortable.
+But you should always leave with a sense of direction, not despair.

-What if my therapist seems to prefer one of us?
+What if my therapist seems to prefer one partner?

 How do I find a couples therapist who supports staying together?